It's Been A Week

 The farm chores were piling up.
 The cattle needed grain and the pigs’ water barrel was leaking.
 Weeds were growing everywhere, especially in the garden.
 Our lawn mower needed a full tune-up, with all three blades sharpened.

 Got in a tiff with my wife about who-knows-what.
 Yelled at my younger son for complaining too much.
-The farmer who works the land next to our acreage keeps spraying the edge of our lawn and I lost it on him after the third spray in two years killed even more of our grass.
+The farmer who works the land next to us keeps spraying the edge of our lawn and I lost my temper after the most recent spray killed even more of our grass.

 My little girl had her tonsils out a couple years ago.
 At the time, she wasn’t even half the size of the 11-year-old girl I saw this weekend.
 My daughter wouldn’t have survived such a bleed.

-We play our arch-rivals three more times in the next week, the first of which will be without my son, one of the best players on the team.
+We play our arch-rivals in soccer matches three more times this week, the first of which will be without my son, one of our best defenders.
 Gonna be tough to keep the rest of the team positive if we can’t keep the ball out of our net.

-People were getting diagnosed with cancer all over the place this weekend!
+People were getting diagnosed with cancer all over the place this weekend.
 Others were pulled back from the brink of death, dangerously close to slipping down the drain.
-I don’t have PTSD — no flashbacks or nightmares — just dazed from the extreme workload and emotionally-heavy cases.
-Isn’t survivor syndrome what soldiers get when their buddies die but they survive?
-Why should I go on living when so many are dying of cancer?
-I'm getting paranoid some terrible tragedy will strike my family.
+As far as I can tell I don’t have PTSD, just dazed from the extreme workload and emotionally heavy cases.
+Isn’t survivor syndrome what soldiers get when they see their buddies die?
+Why should I go on living when so many others are dying of cancer?
+I'm getting paranoid that some terrible tragedy will strike my family.
 I’m so worn out I can’t even think straight.
 Being on call for anesthesia in a small town is no joke.

 Again.